Symmetries of the Black Hole Interior and Singularity Regularization: Introduction

 We finish this work by a discussion of the regularization of the black hole singularity.
 This is motivated by theories of quantum gravity such as loop quantum gravity (LQG) \cite{Thiemann:2001yy,Ashtekar:2004eh}, and its application to homogeneous symmetry-reduced models known as loop quantum cosmology (LQC) \cite{Ashtekar:2003hd,Ashtekar_2011}.
 In LQC, the Hamiltonian constraint is regularized by replacing a well-motivated choice of phase space variables, say $q$, by a compact periodic function such as $\sin(\lambda q)/\lambda$, where $\lambda$ is a (possibly phase space dependent) UV cutoff related to the minimal area gap of LQG.
 This procedure, known as ``polymerization'', emulates the fact that in full LQG the connection variable is defined in the quantum theory only through its holonomies (i.e. exponentiated operators).
-In the quantum theory, this leads to a quantization on a Hilbert space which is unitarily inequivalent to the Schr\"odinger representation used in Wheeler-DeWitt quantum cosmology, and in turn to a robust resolution of the big-bang singularity in FLRW models \cite{Bojowald:2001xe,Ashtekar:2006uz,Ashtekar:2006wn}.
+In the quantum theory, this leads to a quantization on a Hilbert space which is unitarily inequivalent to the Schr\"odinger representation used in Wheeler--DeWitt quantum cosmology, and in turn to a robust resolution of the big-bang singularity in FLRW models \cite{Bojowald:2001xe,Ashtekar:2006uz,Ashtekar:2006wn}.
 However, in the case of the black hole interior the choice of regularization scheme for the Hamiltonian constraint (i.e. the choice of phase space variables to polymerize and the expressions for the regulators) suffers from ambiguities which have so far not been settled \cite{Ashtekar:2005qt,Modesto:2005zm,Modesto:2006mx,Bohmer:2007wi,Campiglia:2007pb,Brannlund:2008iw,Chiou:2008eg,Chiou:2008nm,Corichi:2015xia,Dadhich:2015ora,Saini:2016vgo,Olmedo:2017lvt,Cortez:2017alh,Ashtekar:2018cay,Ashtekar:2018lag,Bodendorfer:2019xbp,Bodendorfer:2019cyv,Bodendorfer:2019nvy,Bodendorfer:2019jay,Ashtekar:2020ckv}.
-While most schemes predict that the singularity is replaced by a bounce from the black hole to a white hole (see also \cite{Alesci:2018loi,Alesci:2019pbs,Alesci:2020zfi} for a bounce towards a dS universe), there are disagreements as to which regularization to adopt, and as to the nature of the resulting effective spacetime geometry \cite{Bojowald:2015zha,BenAchour:2018khr,Bojowald:2019dry,Bojowald:2020xlw,Bojowald:2020unm,Bojowald:2020dkb}.
+While most schemes predict that the singularity is replaced by a bounce from the black hole to a white hole (see also \cite{Alesci:2018loi,Alesci:2019pbs,Alesci:2020zfi} for a bounce towards a dS universe), there are disagreements as to which regularization to adopt, and as to the nature of the resulting effective spacetime geometry \cite{Bojowald:2015zha,BenAchour:2018khr,Bojowald:2018xxu,Bouhmadi-Lopez:2019hpp,Bojowald:2019dry,Bojowald:2020xlw,Bojowald:2020unm,Bojowald:2020dkb}.
 Luckily, symmetries provide a powerful criterion for reducing regularization and quantization ambiguities.
 Following \cite{BenAchour:2018jwq}, we find an LQC-like polymerization which preserves the Poincar\'e algebra structure on phase space.
 This is possible because polymerization is then simply viewed as a canonical transformation.
-The effective evolution shows that the polymerized model transitions via a bounce to a white hole.
+This example of a polymerization scheme, which we study in section \ref{sec:polymer}, is therefore in this sense compatible with the symmetries of the classical phase space.
+There exist however many other polymerization schemes (see references above), and one can ask if they are compatible with the Poincar\'e symmetry as well.
+This therefore provides a criterion to discriminate between the different schemes.
+We keep this investigation for future work.
+Sticking to the choice compatible with the Poincar\'e symmetry, the effective evolution shows that the polymerized model transitions via a bounce to a white hole.
 This therefore provides a black-to-white hole evolution which preserves the symmetry on phase space, and opens up new interesting questions about the quantization of this model and its possible generalization.